-The following table sets out aggregate quantitative information on compensation of Code Staff who are employed by, or are seconded to, any entities of the MSI Group that were subject to the compensation Code in 2019, including, but not limited to:
+The following table sets out aggregate quantitative information on compensation of Code Staff who are employed by, or are seconded to, any entities of the MSI Group that were subject to the compensation Code in 2020, including, but not limited to;

 - Morgan Stanley & Co.
 International plc

 - Morgan Stanley Bank International Limited

 - Morgan Stanley Investment Management Limited

 - Morgan Stanley Europe SE Holding Group

 - Morgan Stanley France S.A.

-- 000 Morgan Stanley Bank
+- OOO Morgan Stanley Bank

-- Morgan Stanley Investment Management (Ireland) Limited1
+- Morgan Stanley Investment Management (Ireland) Limited (aggregative quantitative information included in this Disclosure also includes the compensation of four individuals who are not MSI Group Code Staff but who are Material Risk Takers of MSIM (Ireland) Limited on a solo basis).

 INSTITUTIONAL SECURITIES GROUP NON-INSTITUTIONAL SECURITIES GROUP 1

 Aggregate Compensation

-(GBP millions) 427.6 158.7
+(GBP millions) 494.1 168.1